 Dr Giorgini stated: "We are excited by the work because it uncovers a potential new route for therapeutics in Huntington's disease.
 I am also proud that all of this work has been conducted at the Department of Genetics at the University of Leicester."

-Explore further: Researchers announce Huntington's disease breakthrough
+Explore further: New hope in fight against Huntington's disease

 Glutathione peroxidase activity is neuroprotective in models of Huntington's disease, DOI: 10.1038/ng.2732